Postal and proxy voting

 Postal votes

-To qualify for a postal vote you must first be registered to vote.
-If you intend to request a postal vote, we recommend you register to vote well in advance of the deadline, in case we need to ask you for ID to verify your identity.
+To qualify for a postal, vote you must first be registered to vote.
+If you plan to request a postal vote, register to vote well before the deadline, in case we need to ask you for ID to verify your identity.

 When your vote will arrive